 Core Inflation Rate in Iceland averaged 4.56 percent from 1998 until 2022, reaching an all time high of 18.16 percent in January of 2009 and a record low of 1.09 percent in September of 1998.
 This page provides the latest reported value for - Iceland Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Iceland Core Inflation Rate - values, historical data and charts - was last updated on December of 2022.

-Core Inflation Rate in Iceland is expected to be 2.41 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Iceland to stand at 2.70 in 12 months time.
-In the long-term, the Iceland Core Inflation Rate is projected to trend around 2.80 percent in 2020, according to our econometric models.
+Core Inflation Rate in Iceland is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Core Inflation Rate is projected to trend around 2.00 percent in 2023, according to our econometric models.